iffse/pay-respects/README.md

 ## Benchmarks

 Benchmark script can be executed with `make benchmark` using `hyperfine`.
-Here are the result on my potato computer, you can expect better result in yours.
+Here are the results on my potato computer, you can expect better results on yours.

 | Case            | Results             |
 |-----------------|---------------------|